 Cas Mudde was born in the Netherlands, where he gained his M.A. and Ph.D. in Political Science at Leiden University, under the supervision of the late Peter Mair.
-Before coming to the US in 2008, he has held tenure-track positions at Central European University (Hungary), the University of Edinburgh (UK), and the University of Antwerp (Belgium).
+Before moving to the US in 2008, to join his wife, he held tenure-track positions at Central European University (Hungary), the University of Edinburgh (UK), and the University of Antwerp (Belgium).
 Before coming to UGA in 2012, he held temporary positions at the University of Oregon, University of Notre Dame, and DePauw University.
-Previously he has also held visiting positions at Charles University (Czech Republic), Academia Istropolitana (Slovakia), James I University (Spain), Malmo University (Sweden), Cornell University and Rutgers University (US).
+He has also held visiting positions at Charles University (Czech Republic), University of Amsterdam/Free University Amsterdam (The Netherlands), Academia Istropolitana (Slovakia), James I University (Spain), Malmo University (Sweden), Cornell University, and Rutgers University (US).
+He is currently co-editor of the European Journal of Political Research.

 Ph.D., University of Leiden 1998, Political Science